Vegetable Companion Planting Chart PDF

 Benefit #3.
 Saves Space

-If your garden area is small, companion planting will help you make the most of your space.
+If your garden area is small, companion planting will help you maximize your space.

 You can plant a ground growing vining plant under a taller plant to fill in space that would otherwise allow weeds to grow.
 Or you can grow fast-growing crops between slower growing ones.